bcgov/mines-digital-trust/openshift/README.md

 ```

 ### Assumptions
-The following will always assume you are in your terminal, logged in to `oc` and at `mines-digital-trust/openshift` directory (where this file is located).
+The following will always assume you are in your terminal, logged in to `oc` and at `mines-digital-trust/openshift` directory (this file's location).

-Namespaces as defaults in *-deploy.yamls and the following commands are for *__a3e512__*, change as necessary.
+Namespaces as defaults in *-deploy.yaml files and the following commands are for *__a3e512__*, change as necessary.

 We will use the `dev` environment and namespace for the following examples.